-Area plans are being prepared for 18 different geographic areas of City.
+Area plans are prepared for 18 different geographic areas of City approximately every ten years.
 Area plans recommend strategies to help realize a community’s long term vision for the future and provide a comprehensive framework to guide public decisions on land use, housing, public improvements, community development, and city services.

 Area plans provide both proactive strategies (action steps which are outcome driven) and reactive guidelines (evaluation tool to guide future decision making).
 These plans are used by the City and the Community alike and become an element of the City’s Comprehensive Plan.
 Area plans are guided by a range of Citywide planning documents including the FOCUS Kansas City Plan (the City’s comprehensive plan), the Trails KC Plan, and others.
 The area plan applies the broad citywide policies from these documents to a smaller area of the city, typically at a greater level of detail.
 Area plans sometimes recommend amendments to these upper level plans, but generally try to work within their policy framework.

 - Recommend guidelines and strategies related to development, housing, neighborhoods, economic development, transportation, capital improvements, open spaces and urban design.

 - Serve as the “plan of record” for the area and will be fully integrated with other adopted plans resulting in a single, coordinated policy for the area.

 - Build on the foundation of previous planning efforts in the area.

 In order to be successful, an area plan must address the community’s primary issues.
 Therefore, public participation is essential in preparing an area plan.
 The planning process will include interaction with area residents and stakeholders utilizing:

 - Mayoral-appointed Steering Committee composed of residents, neighborhood leaders, property owners, institutions and businesses.
 The committee will articulate the overall direction and review principles and concepts throughout the planning process.